Comparisons12 min read

 • Service Hub — ticketing, knowledge base, customer feedback

-• CMS Hub — website and blog management (this is where it gets deep)
+• CMS Hub — website and blog management (this is where it gets really deep)

 • Powerful workflow automation across all hubs